 - Go to Display > Adjust desktop size and position.

 - Locate the scaling option and set it to No scaling and click on Apply to save changes.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.

 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.

 After making these changes, you should be able to run games in fullscreen without any problems.
 If you use AMD graphics, you should be able to find similar options in Catalyst Control Center.

 - Navigate to the Compatibility tab and check Run this program in compatibility mode for an option.
-Now select the desired version of Windows from the menu and click on Apply and OK to save changes.
+Now select the desired version of Windows, then click on Apply and OK to save changes.

-After enabling Compatibility mode, try to run your game again and check if the issue still persists.
-Keep in mind that you might have to try several different compatibility modes before you find the one that works for the selected game.
+After enabling Compatibility mode, try to run your game again.
+Note that you might have to try several different compatibility modes before you find the one that works for the selected game.